I know how it is…

-- Snacks from Steve’s PaleoGoods (See our review of their grain-free granola bar here.)
+- Snacks from Steve’s PaleoGoods (See my review of their grain-free granola bar here.)

 Boom.
 Three days of easy, low-stress summer eating.

-There’s plenty of room for additions, substitutions and free-styling, of course—and we highly encourage it.
-But you could also just stick to the plan as is, making things as decision-free as possible.
+There’s plenty of room for additions, substitutions and free-styling, of course—and I highly encourage it.
+But you could also just stick to the plan as is, keeping things as decision-free as possible.

-Either way, we’d love to hear how it goes, so please share in the comments!
+Either way, I’d love to hear how it goes, so please share in the comments!

 Oh, and if you’re wondering what this three-day plan looks like in shopping list form, check below for the line-up.

-Want extra help putting your plan in place or changing your patterns around food and eating?
-Go here to learn about our in-person and long-distance programs.
+Want extra help putting an eating plan in place?
+Go here to learn about my in-person and long-distance programs.

 3-Day Summertime Shopping List